-Utilizing a paid lead ad, for example, or embedding a form on your website allows folks to opt-in voluntarily to receive information they deem relevant for themselves.
+Utilize a paid lead ad, for example, or embed a form on your website allowing folks to opt in voluntarily to receive information they deem relevant for themselves.

 It’s best practice to have a double opt-in process to confirm the contact understands what they’re signing up for, and to let them know they’ll be receiving information from you in the future.
 This process should include an opportunity to opt out and an overview of how their information will be used.